Joe91/fun-bots/readme.md

 It provieds lots of ways to play and mess with bots.
 Also with multible Players at once.

 The following Maps are supported right now:
-Noshar TDM, Khark TDM, Firestorm TDM.
+Noshar TDM, Khark-Island TDM, Firestorm TDM.
 Just type the wanted command in the chat.
 Still work in progress.
 Feel free to contribute or improve ;-)
 If you have any questions just ask them on Discord (Joe_91)